skedgeme/wrecker/examples/Client.md

   fromEnvelope x = fmap (value . responseBody) .
 Wreq.asJSON =<< x
   ```

-- If we wrap inputs and unwrap outputs so we can wrap a whole function.
+- We wrap inputs and unwrap outputs so we can wrap a whole function.

   ```haskell
   liftEnvelope :: (ToJSON a, FromJSON b)